juanjaragavi/budgetbee/.clinerules/1-RULES.md

 ### Astro Project Documentation

-As this is an Astro project, before executing any task related to the structure of the project, you should use the `@upstash/context7-mcp@latest` MCP server tool to look for Astro documentation.
+As this is an Astro project, before executing any task related to the structure of the project, you should use the `@upstash/context7-mcp@latest` MCP server tool to look for Astro documentation in <https://docs.astro.build/en/getting-started/>.
 This will ensure you have the most up-to-date information about Astro's patterns, conventions, and best practices.

 ### Effective Tool Selection